MindTheGap-ERC/StratPal/README.md

 ## Citation

-To cite the package, please use
+To cite the package, please use both references:

--   Hohmann, Niklas.
-2024.
-"StratPal: R package for stratigraphic paleobiology modeling pipelines (v0.3.0)."
-Zenodo. <https://doi.org/10.5281/zenodo.14202337>.
+-   Hohmann, N. (2025).
+StratPal: R package for stratigraphic paleobiology modeling pipelines (v0.3.1).
+Zenodo. <https://doi.org/10.5281/zenodo.14900063>

+-   Hohmann, N. and Jarochowska, E. (2024).
+StratPal: An R package for creating stratigraphic paleobiology modelling pipelines.
+Methods In Ecology and Evolution. <https://doi.org/10.1111/2041-210X.14507>

 Alternatively, you can also use the CITATION.cff file at the root of the repository, or `citation("StratPal")`.